top of page

+For women considered low risk in their pregnancy, a home birth might be a great option.
 If you are considered high risk or have any medical conditions, you will be advised to have your baby in hospital.
-It is however, your choice where you have your baby and you can choose to have your baby at home if you wish.
-Leeds has an excellent home birth team, who will come to your home once you are in labour.
+However, it is your choice where you have your baby and you can choose to have your baby at home if you wish.
+Leeds have a specialist home birth team, who will come to your home once you are in labour.
+Unfortunately the Leeds home birth team can close from time to time and this is often due to staffing issues.
+However, having a Leeds midwife being available to attend your home birth, can change from day to day and it can even change within a few hours.
 Click the link, to understand more about having a homebirth in Leeds.
+Home births are statistically safer than hospital births for women who don't have any medical complications or whose baby's are not expected to need any special care at birth.
+A home birth can certainly increase your odds of having a physiological birth.

 If you choose to give birth in hospital, Leeds has two hospitals that you can choose from.
 There is Leeds General Infirmary (LGI) or St James’s University Hospital (SJUH).
 In Leeds, we are also incredibly lucky to have The Lotus Midwifery Led Unit (LMU) at LGI.
-Depending on your medical history, you can opt to birth your baby at a maternity unit in either LGI delivery suite, SJUH delivery suite or at the LMU.
-Ask your doctor or midwife about the LMU if this is something that interests you.
+Depending on your medical history, you can opt to birth your baby in hospital, at a maternity unit in either LGI delivery suite, SJUH delivery suite or at the MLU Lotus Suite.
+Ask your doctor or midwife about the Lotus Suite Midwife Unit (LMU) if this is something that interests you.

 What is a hospital birth in a maternity unit?